Vad1mo/hello-world-rest/README.md

 ## What is this sevice good for?
 - Easy test reverse proxy routes and paths.
 - Use this service as a dummy to see if request reach your service correctly.
-- Use it to test load balancers by peeking at the out and see the host.
+- Use it to test load balancers by peeking at the out and see the host/ip.
 - Use it for Hello World demo projects that respond the request back.

 ## Start